giovannorachmat/homelab/README.md

-# I built this homelab to learn DevOps/SRE
+# Homelab

 This is a personal homelab running on a mini PC at home.
-I use it to learn Docker, networking, reverse proxies, monitoring, and everything else a good SRE should know.
+I use it to learn Docker, networking, reverse proxies, monitoring, and everything else a good DevOps engineer should know (though at the time of this writing, I'm not a DevOps engineer).
 Everything runs on a single machine behind a Cloudflare DNS, accessible from anywhere via subdomains on `giografi.my.id`.

 **Current status:**
 - 5 services running (AdGuardHome, NPM, Ollama, Open WebUI, Traefik)